biati-digital/alfred-calculate-anything/README.md

 - **Add date format** Configure a new date format so the date is displayed the way you want, for example **j F, Y, g:i:s a** ([more information about available values for date](https://www.php.net/manual/en/function.date.php))

-- **Delete date format** It will show you a list of configured date formats, simply select the one you want to delete and press Return to remove it

-### Example: Adding Date and Time Formats

-You can add formats for your dates and times.
-Simply launch Alfred, type `ca` and select the option **Add date format**.
-Enter the format you want and press Return.
-[View the configuration section for more info](#configuration).

-Time will use the language that you configure with **Set base language**.

 ## VAT (Value Added Tax)

 With this you can calculate the VAT for a given amount.
 Like time, VAT is also triggered with a keyword.
 By default, the keyword is "vat" but you can change the keyword in the workflow.